momina-sheikh-dev/momina-sheikh-dev/README.md

 </h1>

 <p align='center'>
 Welcome to my GitHub profile!
-I'm Momina Sheikh a low code developer at 1Dynamics, specializing in Microsoft Power Platform.
+I'm Momina Sheikh, a Microsoft Power Platform Consultant at 1Dynamics, specializing in Microsoft Power Platform.
 Additionally, I'm proficient in front-end development.
 I also serve as the Social Media Lead at GDSC and JTECH 2024 Social Media Head.

 </p>